ezrichards/ezrichards.github.io/content/posts/on-stressculture.md

 managing big workloads:

 **Set boundaries** (or with our analogy, build walls).
-As an adult, I've noticed that older people (at least than the college age) are great at this, and this goes unspoken for quite some time.
+As an adult, I've noticed that older people (at least older than the college age) are great at this, and this goes unspoken for quite some time.
 Whenever you're staring down your next semester or work project or new big idea, ask yourself what you're willing to sacrifice, what things you could leave behind, and how you're going to change from doing everything all of the time.